 The first fight took place on a Sunday afternoon in Australia to facilitate primetime Saturday night viewing in the United States – that will happen again.

-Haney vs Kambosos 2 is slated for Sunday October 16 local time in Australia, which will be Saturday night October 15 back here.
+Haney vs Kambosos 2 takes Sunday October 16 local time in Australia, which will be Saturday night October 15 back here.
 The bout takes place at Rod Laver Arena in Melbourne.

 How to watch the fight on TV or live stream in the U.S.